10 Best Sunscreens for Oily Skin That Won’t Pill Under Makeup

 Rubbing instead of gently pressing makeup into the skin

-If you're using any of these, sunscreen is a must: The 5 Best Discoloration Serums for Dark Spots and Hyperpigmentation (2026 Comparison Guide)
+Related Read: If you're implementing any of these targeted treatments in your skincare routine, sunscreen is non-negotiable: The 5 Best Discoloration Serums for Dark Spots and Hyperpigmentation (2026 Comparison Guide)

 What to Look for in a Sunscreen for Oily Skin